bigdata-i523/hid305/notebook.md

 * 10/02/2017  - Will receive the rest of what my partner is working on and start our reviewing process for Paper 1
 * 10/09/2017  - Turned in Paper 1, and decided to do Paper 2 with Uma Kugan.
 * 10/10/2017  - Started collecting information for paper 2.
+* 10/10/2017  - Started adding found information for paper 2 to a latex document.

 # Meetings